cpchalk/gpcheckx/README.md

 ./bin/gpcheckx -p -v -w 3572

-uses this word acceptor to then extracts more word differences to add to diff2.
+uses this word acceptor to then extract more word differences to add to diff2.
 But these extra word differences result in the building of a large word acceptor of 220000+ states.